-A fixed-rate loan features the same payment for the entire duration of the loan.
-The property taxes and homeowners insurance will go up over time, but generally, payment amounts on these types of loans change little over the life of the loan.
+With a fixed-rate loan, your payment remains the same for the life of the mortgage.
+The amount that goes for your principal (the amount you borrowed) will go up, but your interest payment will go down accordingly.
+The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but in general, payment amounts on fixed rate loans change little over the life of the loan.

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a good rate.
-Call Custom Lending Group at (707) 252-2700 to learn more.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call Custom Lending Group at (707) 252-2700 for details.

 Adjustable Rate Mortgages — ARMs, come in many varieties.
-ARMs are normally adjusted every six months, based on various indexes.
+ARMs usually adjust every six months, based on various indexes.

-ARMs usually start at a very low rate that usually increases over time.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans most benefit people who will move before the loan adjusts.
+ARMs most often feature the lowest rates at the start of the loan.
+They usually guarantee the lower rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are best for people who anticipate moving within three or five years.
+These types of ARMs benefit borrowers who plan to sell their house or refinance before the initial lock expires.

-Most people who choose ARMs choose them because they want to take advantage of lower introductory rates and do not plan on remaining in the house for any longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they cannot sell their home or refinance with a lower property value.
+Most people who choose ARMs choose them because they want to get lower introductory rates and do not plan to remain in the home for any longer than this initial low-rate period.
+ARMs can be risky in a down market because homeowners could be stuck with increasing rates if they can't sell or refinance at the lower property value.